-Low blood sugar is a result under 4 when you test on your blood sugar machine.
+Low blood sugar is a result under 4.

-Low blood sugar can happen if people take some tablets or insulin for their diabetes.
+Low blood sugar can happen if people take some tablets or injections for their diabetes.

 How will I feel if I have a low blood sugar?

 Your body reacts to low blood sugar levels because it needs more energy quickly.
 When your blood sugar level is too low you might have one or more of the following: